lanierc/zelixos/README.md

 ## 🚀 About ZelixOS

-**ZelixOS** is a KDE Neon–based Linux distribution that blends stability, performance, and elegant design.
+**ZelixOS** is a Ubuntu–based Linux distribution that blends stability, performance, and elegant design.
 It’s crafted for users who want a smooth, modern desktop experience with optimized performance and essential productivity tools built right in.

 ZelixOS aims to deliver the perfect balance between simplicity and power — ideal for both everyday use and professional workflows.